02 November 2014 : Original article

 Unemployment in TB Patients – Ten-Year Observation at Regional Center of Pulmonology in Bydgoszcz, PolandGrzegorz PrzybylskiABCDEFG, Anita DabrowskaCDE, Marta Pilaczyńska-CemelBDEF, Dorota KrawieckaBDEF

 Med Sci Monit 2014; 20:2125-2131

-Keywords: Adult, Adolescent, Incidence, Poland - epidemiology, Tuberculosis, Pulmonary - epidemiology, Unemployment, young adult
+Keywords: Adolescent, Incidence, Poland - epidemiology, Tuberculosis, Pulmonary - epidemiology, Unemployment, young adult

 13 Apr 2020 : Original articleOutcome of 24 Weeks of Combined Schroth and Pilates Exercises on Cobb Angle, Angle of Trunk Rotation, Chest...

 11 May 2020 : Original articleAnalysis of Psychological and Sleep Status and Exercise Rehabilitation of Front-Line Clinical Staff in the ...